igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 4. **Use namespaces to compartmentalize modules.** Namespaces serve to prevent name clashes and bind the functions that belong together logically, much like using static class members.
-They also have a simplified interface in header files, as compared to classes with static members.
+They also expose a simplified interface in header files, as compared to classes with static members.

 5. **Represent CARRT higher-level functions as an event-driven state